Nutrient balance strategies to build soil carbon in farming systems

 Supervisors: Julianne Lilley (CSIRO), John Kirkegaard (CSIRO), Alan Richardson (CSIRO), Kirsten Verburg (CSIRO), Craig Strong (ANU), Rachael Rodney Harris (ANU) and Martin Amidy (ANU).

-1) CSIRO farming systems scientists will provide training in cropping systems simulation and associated data analysis and machine learning to further explore model output.
+1) Training in cropping systems simulation and associated data analysis and machine learning to further explore model output.
 A background including coding in either R or Python would be desirable.

 2) General field and laboratory work methods including soil sampling, soil physical and chemical analyses, and related analysis of data.

-3) In-depth understanding of soil carbon and nutrient dynamics in cropping systems.
+3) An in-depth understanding of soil carbon and nutrient dynamics in cropping systems.